-For 2023-24, the non-concessional (after-tax) contribution cap is generally \$110,000 p.a.
-You may be able to contribute up to \$330,000 in a given financial year by 'bringing forward' the next two years' worth of caps.
+For 2024-25, the non-concessional (after-tax) contribution cap is generally \$120,000 p.a.
+You may be able to contribute up to 3 times the non-concessional contribution cap amount in a given financial year by 'bringing forward' the next two years' worth of caps.
 If you use the future caps, they won't be available in those future years.

-If on 30 June of the previous financial year your 'total superannuation balance' is equal to or above the general transfer balance cap (\$1,900,000 from 2023-24) your non- concessional contributions cap for the financial year will be nil.
+If on 30 June of the previous financial year your 'total superannuation balance' is equal to or above the general transfer balance cap (\$1,900,000 for 2024-25) your non- concessional contributions cap for the current financial year will be nil.

-Additional tax may apply if you exceed the nonconcessional contributions cap The ATO will notify you of your options if you go over the cap.
+Additional tax may apply if you exceed the nonconcessional contributions cap.
+The ATO will notify you of your options if you go over the cap.